 When it comes to causes of mental illness in Warren, some weather, crime, and social economic status factors are unique to the region which likely has an effect:

 - With its cold, dry winters and near year-round overcast skies, the weather in Warren can add to the prevalence of depression in the region.
 This may be in connection with Seasonal Affective Disorder (SAD), which studies show is a real factor for those living in gloomy weather conditions.

 - Crime in the city was also at 7% as of 2016, which is 40.2% above the national average.
 This also has an effect on mental health in the region.

 - Median household income came in at $46,249 for 2016, which is below the Michigan State average of $52,492 for the same year.
 Unemployment rates for the city were also significantly higher in 2015 at 6.5% than the state average of 4.7%.
 Combined, these factors can have a strong influence on the mental stability of the region.

-Another factor which affects mental health is divorce rate, which is significantly higher in Warren than the national average (3.2% US average vs 10.6% average in Warren).
+Another factor that affects mental health is the divorce rate, which is significantly higher in Warren than the national average (3.2% US average vs 10.6% average in Warren).
 This may be due to a variety of reasons, such as the working-class nature of the region necessitating dual-working relationships, which studies show reduces relationship time for both parties.

 Another reason for the elevated divorce rate in Warren may be the low location quotient of marriage counselors, which is 0.14.
 This is on the lowest end of the scale when compared to other regions, where the quotient can be as high as 2.50.